 Inflammation happens to everyone regardless of age, often without you realising it.
-Inflammation is not always bad – it is an essential part of the body’s immune response to injuries and infections by foreign substances, such as bacteria and viruses.
+Not every inflammation is bad and requires medical attention or health supplements – it is an essential immune response to injuries and infections by foreign substances, such as bacteria and viruses.
 Signs and symptoms include redness, swelling, heat and pain.

 Inflammation: the good and the bad

 Acute inflammation starts spontaneously after an injury as a response for wound healing.
 It is usually mild and short-lived.
 This is a good inflammation.

 The worries arise if the inflammatory response persists.
 It can progress to chronic inflammation which can linger for several months to years.

 Chronic inflammation is unhealthy and bad.
 It is believed to be the root for a myriad of health conditions, from allergies, depression, autism, asthma, arthritis, eczema, to some life-threatening diseases such as diabetes, cardiovascular disease, neurological disease and even cancer.
 Research has revealed that pro-inflammatory states are associated with tumour progression.
 Inflammatory chemicals release free radicals in the body and encourage the production of new blood vessels that feed cancerous growths.

 Lifestyle factors that lead to inflammation